1923 Pittsburgh Panthers football team: Carnegie Tech

-at Penn
+At Penn

-The Panthers annual sojourn to Philadelphia to meet the Penn Quakers took place the weekend of November 3rd.
+The Panthers annual sojourn to Philadelphia to meet the Penn Quakers took place the weekend of November 3.
 The Quakers were led by first year coach Lou Young.
-Coach Young played for Penn from 1912-1914 and captained the 1913 team that went 6–3–1.
+Coach Young played for Penn from 1912 to 1914 and captained the 1913 team that went 6–3–1.
 His present eleven were 4–1, having defeated a strong Centre College team the previous week.
 Penn had never beaten the Panthers and Gordon Mackay of The Inquirer wrote: "Pitt, on the strength of the Blue and Gold's performances on the past three Saturdays, does not loom as formidable as of yore.
 However, the Panther always manages to eke around Penn, somehow or other.
 But if the Quakers lose today then the undergraduates and alumni have a right never to expect another victory over Pitt – as the gods of war and fortune have built everything that should conduce to a triumph for the gladiators across the Schuykill."

 Coach Warner agreed that "if Penn didn't win today, her chances of scalping the Panther would be lessened in the coming years."
 He also was concerned that his starting guard Paul Templeton would miss the game and Nick Colonna would be making his first start at quarterback.

 Gordon Mackay of The Philadelphia Inquirer penned: "From the barren past of eight sterile, fruitless years of battle against the Panther, Penn swept to victory yesterday at Franklin Field, 6 to 0, in one of the most thrilling struggles waged by football warriors of the Red and Blue in recent years."